Jury selection in Bill Cosby’s case set May 22 in Pittsburgh

 NORRISTOWN, Pa.
 (AP) — Jury selection in Bill Cosby’s criminal sex assault case is set to get underway May 22 in Pittsburgh.

-But the trial will be held nearly 300 miles away in suburban Philadelphia, with opening statements to start June 5.
+But the trial will be held across the state in suburban Philadelphia, with opening statements to start June 5.

 The Allegheny County jury will be sequestered nearly 300 miles from home for what could be a two-week trial.